-INTERVENTION GRANT PROJECTS FY2009 Locality or State Agency and Project Title Federal Funds Awarded, Grant Year and Funding Source Project Description Albemarle/Charlottesville Functional Family Therapy Program for Juvenile Offenders \$73,624 3 rd year Title II Funds This program, managed by the Commission on Children and Families, uses Functional Family Therapy, targeting juvenile offenders between the ages of 11 and 18 identified with mental health and/or substance abuse needs by the Juvenile Court, the Family Assessment and Planning Team, and the Truancy Team.
-Campbell Parent Child Nurturing Classes for CHINS Families \$28,900 2 nd year Title II Funds This project provides a series of parenting classes for families who come before the court on CHINS petitions.
+Intervention Grant Projects Locality or State Agency and Project Title Federal Funds Awarded, Grant Year & Funding Source Project Description Albemarle/Charlottesville Functional Family Therapy Program for Juvenile Offenders \$50,000 4 th year Title II Funds This program, managed by the Commission on Children and Families, utilizes Functional Family Therapy for juvenile offenders between the ages of 11 and 18 identified with mental health and/ or substance abuse needs by the Juvenile Court, the Family Assessment and Planning Team, and the Truancy Team.
+Campbell Parent Child Nurturing Classes for CHINS Families \$21,675 3 rd year Title II Funds This project provides a series of parenting classes for families who come before the court on CHINS petitions.
 Classes accommodate up to 36 families annually and are provided by the Alliance for Families and Children.
-Fairfax County Evening Reporting Center \$85,724 3 rd year Title II Funds This project establishes an evening reporting center for youth who might otherwise be detained pending court action for violations or crimes committed while on probation.
+Fairfax County Evening Reporting Center \$57,150 4 th year Title II Funds This project establishes an evening reporting center for youth who might otherwise be detained pending court action for violations or crimes committed while on probation.
 The program, operated by the Juvenile & Domestic Relations Court, provides highly structured and well supervised group activities to develop skills supporting pro-social behaviors.
 Community service is also a component.
-Fredericksburg Rappahannock Region Aftercare System \$83,150 2 nd year Title II Funds This project provides a comprehensive aftercare program for both the Rappahannock Regional Juvenile Center and the Chaplin Youth Center.
-This program provides youth with aftercare specific case management services using Phoenix's Returning Home Program, vocational assessment and job readiness training, employment assistance, and intensive job coaching upon becoming employed.
-Hampton Detention Alternative Utilization & Review \$12,376 5 th year Title II Funds This project provides a detention expeditor within the Hampton Court Service Unit to monitor placements in the juvenile detention system for purposes of expediting early release or step down to alternative programs.
-Lee Detention Alternatives Program \$47,033 3 rd year Title II Funds This project expands the Detention Alternatives Program of the Appalachian Juvenile Commission for court-ordered youth in Lee, Scott and Wise Counties and the City of Norton.
+Fredericksburg Rappahannock Region Aftercare System \$62,363 3 rd year Title II Funds This project provides a comprehensive aftercare program for both the Rappahannock Regional Juvenile Center and the Chaplin Youth Center.
+This program provides youth with aftercare-specific case management services using Phoenix's Returning Home Program, vocational assessment and job readiness training, employment assistance, and intensive job coaching upon becoming employed.
+Lee Detention Alternatives Program \$31,355 4 th year Title II Funds This project expands the Detention Alternatives Program of the Appalachian Juvenile Commission for court-ordered youth in Lee, Scott and Wise Counties and the City of Norton.
 The program makes direct contact with juveniles during the week and on weekends at their homes, schools, and in the community to monitor their compliance with orders of the court.
-Loudoun Detention Alternatives \$17,343 5 th year Title II Funds This project, managed by the Loudoun Department of Social Services, provides a detention expeditor who facilitates community placement of appropriate youth with detainable offenses or who are already detained.
-Norfolk DMC \$100,000 1st year Title II Funds This project is an Evening Reporting Center implemented to reduce disproportionality by providing alternative community based services to low risk youth on probation who commit technical violations and other delinquent acts.
+Norfolk DMC \$100,000 2 nd year Title II Funds This project is an Evening Reporting Center, implemented to reduce disproportionality by providing alternative community-based services to low risk youth on probation who commit technical violations and other delinquent acts.
 Youth who enter the program are assigned a mentor to assist in achieving goals and transitioning back to the community.
 Parents and probation officers are included in the services to ensure a comprehensive intervention.